Home » Indiana Wood Suppliers — 94 Dealers & Sawmills

 No payment until verified · 1 business day

 Our featured Indiana wood suppliers represent the cream of the crop, selected based on customer reviews, product quality, and service excellence.
-From Woodcraft of Indianapolis with 125 five-star reviews to specialized operations like Distinctive Hardwood Floors in Bloomington, these suppliers demonstrate why Indiana’s wood industry leads the Midwest in customer satisfaction and craftsmanship.
+From Woody View Farm’s specialized services in Valparaiso to Distinctive Hardwood Floors’ expertise in Bloomington, these suppliers demonstrate why Indiana’s wood industry maintains such a strong reputation throughout the Midwest.

 View →